 You must apply for financial aid on an annual basis.
-Your financial aid award will be made available to you via MyUSF.
-You will receive an email, to your USF e-mail address, from the Financial Aid Office once your award is available.
-You must then accept or decline your award by logging onto MyUSF and taking appropriate action.
+Your financial aid offer will be made available to you via MyUSF.
+You will receive an email, to your USF e-mail address, from the Financial Aid Office once your offer is available.
+You must then accept or decline your aid by logging onto MyUSF and taking appropriate action.

 Revised Financial Aid Offer

-The Official Financial Aid Offer is based upon the information we have at the time the award is created.
-However, if the Financial Aid Office receives new information or a scholarship changes or is added, your initial award may be adjusted.
+The Official Financial Aid Offer is based upon the information we have at the time the offer is created.
+However, if the Financial Aid Office receives new information or a scholarship changes or is added, your initial offer may be adjusted.

-The Financial Aid Office reserves the right to adjust financial aid awards if errors are discovered or additional funds from outside sources are received after the financial aid package has been accepted.
+The Financial Aid Office reserves the right to adjust financial aid if errors are discovered or additional funds from outside sources are received.

-If your package is adjusted and the changes are significant, you will be sent a revised award letter.
-If the adjustments do not affect your loan eligibility, you will be advised to review your awards on MyUSF.
+If your aid offer is adjusted you will be sent a revised offer in the mail or an email asking you to review the aid on MyUSF.